 Conclusion

-While having two or more Solo 401(k) plans is technically possible under certain circumstances, the benefit of doing so is often underwhelming.
-Because of the controlled group rules, it’s going to be hard to treat two separate businesses as separate for 401(k) contribution advantages.
-Of course, if you work both a regular job and have self-employed income, you can take advantage of multiple plans.
+While having two or more Solo 401(k) plans is technically possible under certain circumstances, it is important to understand the reach of the IRS-controlled group rules.
+Accordingly, because of the controlled group rules, it is difficult to open multiple solo 401(k) plans for separate businesses if they are part of a controlled group.
+Of course, in many instances, establishing multiple solo 401(k) plans is possible and actually very tax advantageous.
+For example, if you work both a regular job and have a self-employed income, you can take advantage of multiple solo 401(k) plans and maximize your annual 401(k) contributions.

 The one benefit of the controlled group rules is that you can combine multiple business incomes to reach the maximum contribution faster.
-Additionally, your 401(k) contributions do not affect any IRAs you may have; you can still contribute the maximum allowed to your IRA, in addition to maxing out your 401(k).
+Additionally, your 401(k) contributions may not affect any IRAs you may have; you can still generally contribute the maximum allowed to your IRA or Roth IRA, in addition to maxing out your solo 401(k) plan.